 - Make toasted coconut banana pudding: Put 3/4 cup of flaked sweetened coconut in a dry skillet over medium heat.
 Cook, stirring until the coconut is browned and aromatic.
 Sprinkle 1/2 cup of the toasted coconut over the banana layer and save the remaining 1/4 cup for topping just before serving.

 - Replace the vanilla pudding with all or part banana cream pudding or cheesecake pudding.

 - Instead of vanilla wafers, use small butter cookies or broken shortbread.

-- Replace a few tablespoons of the milk with banana liqueur or rum.
+- For an adult version, replace a few tablespoons of the milk with banana liqueur or rum.

 How Do You Keep Banana Pudding From Getting Watery?